 Casi Cielo means “almost heaven,” and that’s exactly how its patio feels on a summer evening.
 The Sandy Springs hot spot is known for its Oaxacan cuisine and mezcal cocktails, like the Paloma Negra, an ideal patio sipper with mezcal, grapefruit and lime juices, and agave.
 Fill out a table with guacamole that comes with fried herbs on top and plenty of tacos.

 Despite the fact that the Chattahoochee River is a prominent fixture of Atlanta’s landscape, dining near it is a rare treat.
 Thankfully, Canoe in Vinings does riverside dining with sophistication.
 The outdoor area is reminiscent of a sprawling British estate replete with winding paths, benches, garden tables with umbrellas, and plenty of Instagram-worthy river photo opps.
 You would never know that you’re only 20 minutes outside the city.

 To make the most of this retreat, go for brunch.
 Their famous pastry basket chases away the Sunday scaries, and the duck n’beef burger, topped with a sunny side egg, will soak up those mimosas.
-Book now.